 Not only are quick follow-ups effective, they're incredibly simple to put into practice.

-Faster follow-up means more qualifications with fewer calls.
+Fast follow-up means more qualifications with fewer calls.
 That’s really all there is to it.
 Putting this information to work doesn’t require adopting a new sales playbook, retraining, or even making any financial investments.

 We’d always jokingly called following up immediately “eat your vegetables” advice.
 We’d known all along that being quick was good for us, we just didn’t realize how good it was.